dashbaord202401/888666-stackmates/README.md

 [Convictions:](https://mm.dreamineering.com/docs/value/wisdom/big-picture-convictions) There are no moats!
 Anyone can build any software solution to enhance their own [custom business model](https://mm.dreamineering.com/docs/business/business-models/) that delivers [real world value](https://mm.dreamineering.com/docs/value).

 You are a reflection of the people you spend the most time with.
 [Culture builds loyalty](https://mm.dreamineering.com/docs/value/money/tokenomics/tokenomics-games/), loyalty builds liquidity.
+You can grow your own way.

 AI will kill digital marketing by making everyone experts.